kohler/hotcrp/devel/apidoc/submissions.md

 web application.
 These conventions are subject to change, and third-party applications should prefer JSON.

 To test a modification without saving, supply a `dry_run=1` parameter.
 This will test the uploaded JSON but make no visible changes to the database.
+Supply `dry_run=if_warning` to save only if the modification produces no warnings, or `dry_run=if_error` to save unless it produces an error (some mistakes, such as missing required fields or fields with invalid values, are reported as errors but do not ordinarily prevent saving).
+The response reports `dry_run` when a save was withheld.

 ## ZIP and form uploads